Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 All links open up to an external website in a new tab so the user doesn’t forget Greener Homes website and can go back to it easily.

-**Bug**: The last link of the three lists has a yellow border once it has been clicked which is useful for the user to know when they come back from the external link which was the last link they clicked.
+- **Bug**: The last link of the three lists has a yellow border once it has been clicked which is useful for the user to know when they come back from the external link which was the last link they clicked.
 But the other links do not do that.
 The other three white background links go light grey when it has been clicked and the green background link does not indicate anything when clicked.

-**Debugged**: Added the same code from the last link to the rest of the links.
+- **Debugged**: Added the same code from the last link to the rest of the links.
 Now they all show a blue border when the link has been clicked so it's easier for the user to know which link they last clicked on.
 The background of the links go a darker green when you hover over them.

 The next heading ‘Video Links’ and the horizontal divider are centred on the page.

-The three embedded videos are neatly in line and in a row, equally spaced apart.
+The three embedded videos are neatly in line and in a row, equally spaced apart in iPad Pro view.
+The shape of the videos adjust to the narrower width and then go from one row into two rows in iPad view, with two videos on the top and one video on the bottom, centered on the page.
 All videos play but only the right video can go to full screen when you click the full screen icon.

-**Bug**: The left and middle videos are unable to go to full screen within the website, only if you click ‘YouTube’ to watch via the Youtube website.
+- **Bug**: The left and middle videos are unable to go to full screen within the website, only if you click ‘YouTube’ to watch via the Youtube website.

-**Debugged**: Rectified by moving the `>` at the end of `allowfullscreen`
+- **Debugged**: Rectified by moving the `>` at the end of `allowfullscreen`

 The next heading ‘Book Resources’ and the horizontal divider are centred on the page.

 The five cards displaying the five recommended books: ‘Zero Waste Home’, ‘Tiny House Living’, ‘Building with Cob’ ‘Zero Waste’ and ’How to Live Off Grid’, are in a neat row equally spaced and in line, the content is centred within the border of the card.
+The shape of the cards adjust to the narrower width and then go from five cards in iPad pro into two rows of cards in iPad view with three cards on the top row and two cards on the bottom row and centred in the page.

 All links opens up a new tab to the external website.

-**Bug**: There is too much white space between the text and the card footer.
+- **Bug**: There is too much white space between the text and the card footer.

-**Debugged**: Added media queries to change the height of the card footer for desktop and tablet screens.
+- **Debugged**: Added media queries to change the height of the card footer for desktop and tablet screens.

 The green text links are in the card footer are within the border.

-**Bug**: Needs to be centred.
+- **Bug**: Needs to be centred.

-**Debugged**: Added text-center class.
+- **Debugged**: Added text-center class.

 The horizontal divider and social links are centred at the bottom of the page.
 The social media links are equally spaced and in a row.
 All links opens up a new tab to the external website.

-## Resources.html in iPhone X, 6, 7, 8 view.
+## [Resources.html](https://karzuin.github.io/First-milestone-project/resources.html) in iPhone X, 5, 6, 7, 8 view.

 In mobile phone mode, the navigation menu bar on the top is fixed and the burger icon appears.
 When clicked the drop down menu appears with the ‘Home’, ‘More Resources’ and ‘Contact Us’, when you click on them the font colour goes a dark grey and then goes back to the original light grey.

-**Bug**: When you scroll up the top part of the burger icon is hidden on the navigation bar but still clickable.
+- **Bug**: When you scroll up the top part of the burger icon is hidden on the navigation bar but still clickable.
 For the top margin to appear user has to scroll down.

 The hero image displays the full width of the browser with no distortions just trimmed on either side of the image.
 The main heading ‘Greener Homes’ and sub-headings ‘More Resources’, the content and ‘Website Links’ and the horizontal dividers are centred on the page.
 The fonts have decreased in size to adjust to the smaller size and looks in proportion to each other.